quanrobotics/qr-governance-sandbox-test/README.md

-# qr-governance-sandbox-test
+## Governance Template Validation

-Non-confidential sandbox for validating QuanRobotics GitHub governance, pull-request, CI, CODEOWNERS, and branch-protection controls.
+This repository is used to validate the organization-wide QuanRobotics issue, pull-request, contribution, security, and review standards.